KeyurAgravat11/shopping_cart/README.md

 # Shopping Cart w/React+Redux

-🛒  React + Redux (TypeScript) Sample Shopping Cart.
-Submission for /r/codingprompts (Week 3).
+🛒  React + Redux (TypeScript) Sample Cart.
+Submission for /r/codingprompts.
 Add fruits to a virtual shopping cart and see the redux events going through, while applying discounts when stated.

 ## Technologies